ESOS framework and Overseas Ombudsman

 How to ensure compliance:

-- Discuss your impending Deferral/LOA with your Program Advisor.
+- Discuss your impending Deferral/LOA with a Student Engagement Officer.

 - Complete and lodge the Deferral/LOA form with any original supporting documentation at the Student Business Centre.